ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Webviews is an important part of mobile applications as it lets us access the website in our application itself rather than taking us to a…</blockquote>

 <h3>3.
-Expo Login with Instagram using react-native-instagram-login - <a href="https://medium.com/@farmaan30327/expo-login-with-instagram-using-react-native-instagram-login-8760e635fa9f" target="_blank" rel="noopener noreferrer">link</a></h3>
+SwiftUI WebView with Loader State Handling - <a href="https://medium.com/@kbbinshad/swiftui-webview-with-loader-state-handling-29f726a42f42" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Farmaan`**
+✍️ **posted by `Binshad Karekkatt Basheer`**

-<blockquote>Integrating Instagram login into your Expo app is a great way to enhance user experience by allowing users to sign in quickly using their…</blockquote>
+<blockquote>In this article, I will explain how to implement a WebView in a SwiftUI app with a loader to indicate when content is loading.
+First, I’ll…</blockquote>

 <h3>4.
 Synchronization of native and WebView sessions with iOS - <a href="https://medium.com/axel-springer-tech/synchronization-of-native-and-webview-sessions-with-ios-9fe2199b44c9" target="_blank" rel="noopener noreferrer">link</a></h3>